 Top Day Hikes in the West MacDonnell Ranges

-The West MacDonnell Ranges (or West Macs) in Central Australia are a beautiful collection of rock formations, gorges and scenery steeped in culture and history.
+The West MacDonnell Ranges (or West Macs) in Central Australia are a beautiful collection of rock formations, gorges, and scenery steeped in culture and history.
 Whether you’re an experienced walker or just visiting, the West MacDonnell Ranges have a trail for you – from short strolls to multi-day hikes, all set against incredible scenery.
-Home to iconic sites like Ormiston Gorge, Redbank Gorge, Simpsons Gap and Mount Sonder, these are part of the West MacDonnell National Park, a must-see for anyone venturing into Central Australia’s outback.
+Home to iconic sites like Ormiston Gorge, Redbank Gorge, Simpsons Gap, and Mount Sonder, these are part of the West MacDonnell National Park, a must-see for anyone venturing into Central Australia’s outback.
+A West MacDonnell Ranges tour is the best way to explore these iconic sites and uncover the region’s hidden gems.
 The West MacDonnell Ranges, Tjoritja, offer a breathtaking blend of ancient landscapes, cultural significance, and incredible hiking opportunities, making it a must-visit destination in Central Australia.

 In this guide we’ll cover the top day hikes in the West Macs as well as camping, swimming and more.
 Get ready to find permanent waterholes, lookouts and the rich culture of the Aboriginal people who have lived here for thousands of years.